-“When my father had Alzheimer’s, it was up to my 88-year old mother to provide continuous care for him,” said Jan Coe, Owner and Executive Director of Homewatch CareGivers in Knoxville, Tennessee.
+“When my father had Alzheimer’s, it was up to my 88-year old mother to provide continuous care for him,” said Jan C., a family caregiver in Knoxville, Tennessee.
 “We hired a caregiver to come in and it allowed my mother to act as if her day was normal, instead of constantly providing care for her spouse.”

-Jeff Whitehouse, owner of Homewatch CareGivers of Atlanta, Georgia, has found that caregivers might not realize they need to make time for themselves.
-“It doesn’t take too much research to find out that it can be very stressful to be caregiver,” said Mr. Whitehouse.
+Jeff W., of Atlanta, Georgia, has found that caregivers might not realize they need to make time for themselves.
+“It doesn’t take too much research to find out that it can be very stressful to be caregiver,” said Jeff.
 “A lot of primary caregivers don’t take care of themselves as well as they might if they didn’t have somebody dependent on them.”

 Respite care can be for a variety of life situations and families.
-Mr. Whitehouse has another family who receives respite care—the caregivers are hired by a local professional basketball player who has a disabled brother and an elderly grandmother who are both cared for by this man’s mother.
-“He called us in to help out three days a week for eight hours a day,” Mr. Whitehouse said.
-“She goes shopping, does things for herself, and our caregivers can provide transportation to doctor’s appointments, prepare meals—which have a lot of dietary restrictions—and do light housework for the disabled son and his grandmother.”
+In another example, a family who receives respite care—the caregivers are hired by a local professional basketball player who has a disabled brother and an elderly grandmother who are both cared for by this man’s mother.
+The son asked for help out three days a week for eight hours a day.
+Then, the mother goes shopping, does things for herself, and the caregivers can provide transportation to doctor’s appointments, prepare meals—which have a lot of dietary restrictions—and do light housework for the disabled son and his grandmother.”